CITCOM-project/causcumber/README.md

 # Causcumber

-We use [cucumber](https://cucumber.io/) specifications to systematically produce causal graphs that can be used to test causal relationships in models and simulations.
+We use [cucumber](https://cucumber.io/)  specifications to describe and execute modelling scenarios, and systematically produce corresponding causal graphs that can be used to test causal relationships.

 This repository is currently in an experimental phase.